Bills aside, your 2020 budget can be a little F-U-N

 Divide your money appropriately between them when it first hits your bank account, she suggests.

-Robert Lopez (5)(6), CFP (7) and founder of financial planning company FP Guidance (8), advocates a similar strategy.
+Robert Lopez, CFP and founder of financial planning company FP Guidance, advocates a similar strategy.
 While some people may prefer to keep everything in one place, he says separate accounts can be helpful — especially if you name them.
 You can even create different accounts for different financial goals you have at the same time.

 For example, if you call one account your “honeymoon fund,” you may be less inclined to pull money from it than if it were just an undesignated savings account.